Weber Grill Brush Recall — 3.2 Million Units

 The wire bristles on these brushes can detach during normal use, remain stuck to the grill grate, and then transfer to food without being noticed.
 If a person eats food with a wire bristle embedded in it, the bristle can become lodged in the throat, stomach, or intestines — potentially requiring emergency medical treatment or surgery to remove.

 The CPSC has received at least 38 reports of bristles detaching from the recalled brushes, including four reports of consumers who swallowed bristles and needed medical treatment to remove them from their throat or digestive tract.
-The CDC has previously documented this as a serious hazard category, noting that unintentional ingestion of wire grill brush bristles can cause significant internal injuries.

 Which Models Are Recalled?